matrix-org/matrix-spec-proposals/proposals/2775-lazy-loading-over-federation.md

 state by default.
 However, it's challenging to know which events the server (and clients) need up front in order to correctly handle the room - plus this list may well change over time.
 For instance, do we need to know the `uk.half-shot.bridge` event in the Stats section up front?
+We'd have to enumerate all the mandatory events (create, PL, join rules), as well as including all power events.
+I think it's better to defer known boring events (e.g. members) rather than try to defer everything.
+Server implementations could also choose to LL other classes of (non-power-event) events if they want as an optimisation feature.

 Rather than reactively pulling in missing membership events as needed while the room is syncing in the background, we could require the server we're